 The new logistics center is designed to handle the highly dynamic storage and picking of groceries from the dry and frozen food’s segments.
 To achieve this, SSI SCHAEFER is building two high-bay warehouses, and two highly dynamic shuttle warehouses based on the 3D-MATRIX Solution®.
 Robot technology is also deployed to support automated material flow.

-Both, ASKO and SSI SCHAEFER realise the responsibility tied to every large project not only in terms of well-build operations and product quality but also sustainability.
-Sustainability is becoming an absolute must-have for all companies, across all industries.
+Both, ASKO and SSI SCHAEFER realize the responsibility tied to every large project not only in terms of well-build operations and product quality but also sustainability.
+Sustainability is building into an absolute must-have for all companies, across all industries.
 62% of top management across different sectors believe that one needs a solid sustainability-oriented strategy to survive the competition.
 Briefly, a sustainable business approach means minding ecological, social, and economic environments and influence on them while organising your company’s operational activities.
 (Source: IMD, 2016)

 Just like with overall strategy there is no correct answer to sustainability.
 The best solution depends on the ambitions and stakes of each company.

 ASKO has been on the market for more than 150 years promoting and supporting their core values and delivering high-quality and functional products to its customers.
 The retail company believes that quality should always walk hand in hand with a focus on sustainability.

 Knut-Andreas Kran shares their 3 main sustainability goals: “First of all, we want to be climate neutral and sustainable as a company.
 We also aim at using 100% renewable energy and fuels for our trucks within 2026.
 The last but not the least, we want to reduce our energy use by 20%, mainly in the warehouses.”